History of Steve Witkoff in Timeline

 Steve Witkoff

-Steven Charles Witkoff is an American billionaire real estate investor, lawyer, and diplomat currently serving as the United States Special Envoy to the Middle East.
-He is the founder and chairman of the Witkoff Group.
+Steven Charles Witkoff is an American real estate investor, lawyer, and diplomat currently serving as the United States Special Envoy to the Middle East.
+He is the founder and chairman of the Witkoff Group, a real estate development firm.
 Witkoff started as a real estate attorney before moving into property investment and development.
-His portfolio includes significant properties such as the Daily News Building, Woolworth Building, 33 Maiden Lane, and the Park Lane Hotel in Manhattan.
+He's known for acquiring significant properties such as the Daily News Building, Woolworth Building, 33 Maiden Lane, and the Park Lane Hotel in Manhattan.
 He also maintains substantial business connections in the Middle East.

 March 15, 1957: Steven Witkoff Born

 On March 15, 1957, Steven Charles Witkoff was born.
-He later became a billionaire real estate investor, lawyer, and diplomat.
+He is an American real estate investor, lawyer, and diplomat.

 Others born on this day/year